Different Stages of a Civil Suit : An Overview

 Pronouncing the Judgment

-The court shall take every effort to pronounce the judgment in the open court at once or in a future day that shall fall within 30 days of the conclusion of the hearing.
+The court shall make every effort to pronounce the judgment in the open court at once or on a future day that shall fall within 30 days of the conclusion of the hearing.
 But it should not ordinarily go beyond 60 days.
 The parties and pleaders should be given notice of the day so fixed.

-The judgment should include court’s decision on every issue framed earlier, with reasons thereof.
+The judgment should include the court’s decision on every issue framed earlier, with reasons therefor.

 The judgment shall be dated and signed.
-When it is once signed it shall not be altered or added to except as provided in Section 152 of the CPC or in a review.
+After it is signed it shall not be altered or added to except as provided in Section 152 of the CPC or in a review.
 A judge can pronounce the judgment written, but not pronounced, by his predecessor in office.
+This provision is correct and is found in Order XX Rule 2 of the CPC.

 Decree follows the judgment

 A judgment shall be followed by a decree.
 The decree declares the relief granted or other determination of the suit.
-It should state the amount of cost any party has to give to the other party.
-The decree should be in conformity with the judgment.
-It is capable of execution ( Order XX Rule 6 of the CPC).
+It should state the amount of costs any party has to give to the other party.
+The decree, capable of execution, should be in conformity with the judgment, under Order XX Rule 6 (1) of the CPC.

-A decree can be either preliminary or final.
-A preliminary decree declares the rights and liabilities of the parties in the disputed issue in principle.
-But the final decree determines what is to be practically done in regard to the rights of the parties in pursuance of the principles evolved in the preliminary decree.
+A decree can be either preliminary decree or final decree.
+A preliminary decree declares the rights and liabilities of the parties in the disputed issue leaving the final determination of the reliefs for a subsequent decree.
+But the final decree determines what is to be done in pursuance of rights declared in the preliminary decree.

-If a decree is not drawn up within 15 days from the date of judgment, then the last paragraph of the judgment can be treated as the decree.
+If a decree is not drawn up within 15 days from the date of judgment, then the last portion of the judgment can be treated as the decree.

 Execution of the decree

 It is the decree, but not the judgment, that is put into action.
 It is done by a process called execution of the decree.
-A decree is executed by the court which passed it or by the court to which it is sent for execution (Order XXI Rule 1 of the CPC).
+A decree is executed by the court which passed it or by the court to which it is sent for execution, under Order XXI Rules 1 to 106 of the CPC.

-In the case of an appeal it is the court of first instance which has the power to execute the decree passed in an appeal.
+In the case of an appeal, it is the court of first instance which has the power to execute the decree passed in an appeal, but only after the decree is transmitted to it.
+This is governed by Section 38 and Order XXI Rule 6 of the CPC.

 A decree is sent for execution to another court:

-• when the person against whom decree is passed resides or carries business in another place, or
+• when the person against whom decree is passed resides or carries on business in another place,

-• such person has property in other location, or
+• such person has property at another place,

 • for any other reason it is necessary for another court to execute it.